SpaceApps2020/EnvironmentalImpacts/README.md

 3. `yarn install`
 4. `yarn start`

 This should automatically open `http://localhost:3000/` on your computer where the webapp will be running!
+A demo of the website can be found [here](https://www.youtube.com/watch?v=ef34ZidJ8TY).